 The UE shall use the "link-specific multipath" addresses/prefixes to establish subflows over non-3GPP access and over 3GPP access.

-When the MA PDU session is Ethernet type, the network shall not enable the MPTCP functionality with any steering mode and the ATSSS-LL functionality with any steering mode.
+When the MA PDU session is Ethernet type, the network shall not enable the MPTCP functionality with any steering mode and the ATSSS-LL functionality with any steering mode allowed for ATSSS-LL.